• ABOUT

 Answer: Yes, it is possible to manage dermatitis by reducing or eliminating cortisone by modulating the Th1/Th2 immune response.
 The use of natural anti-inflammatories such as PEA (Palmitoylethanolamide), combined with deep homotoxicological drainage, allows itching to be controlled by acting on the causes and not just on the symptoms.

 Answer: An industrial diet rich in additives and preservatives can cause an accumulation of toxins that the skin struggles to eliminate.
-Switching to a natural diet and supplementing key nutrients such as Zinc and Biotin helps strengthen the skin barrier, keeping the skin hydrated and less responsive to allergens.
+Switch to a natural diet and supplement key nutrients such as Zinc and Biotin It helps strengthen the skin barrier, keeping the skin hydrated and less reactive to allergens.

 Answer: Langerhans cells act as sentinels of the skin: their job is to present the antigen to T lymphocytes to activate the immune response.
 Through advanced herbal medicine and immunomodulation, it is possible to regulate these cells to break the cycle of hypersensitivity and excessive immune reactivity typical of atopic dogs.

-ยฉ Copyright – This article is the property of the Elicats.it site – the author prohibits its reproduction and copying without explicit authorization – the information is indicative, the result of studies and personal experiences – Article published 2021 – Revised 2026
+© Copyright – This article is the property of the Elicats.com site – the author prohibits its reproduction and copying without explicit authorization – the information is indicative, the result of studies and personal experiences – Article published 2021 – Revised 2026

 Tags: Dog Dermatitis Natural Remedies